xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 the  enumerated  type,  fine.
 For the rest, I'd like to show you how to change what we've done above to support that approach.

-First, you can delete the SymType declaration now ... we won't be needing that.
-And you can change the type of Token to char.
+First, you can delete the `SymType` declaration now ... we won't be needing that.
+And you can change the type of `Token` to `char`.

-Next, to replace SymType, add the following constant string:
+Next, to replace `SymType`, add the following constant string:

 ```delphi
 const KWcode: string[5] = 'xilee';